zeionara/iglu-starter-kit/models/README.md

 ## Ranker

 The ranker's `rank_questions` function will get an instruction, gridworld state and a list of clarifying questions as its inputs.
 All instructions may not need a clarifying question, however this information is not provided to the ranker.
 Questions that do not need clarificaiton will not be used for scoring the ranker.
 Your class must implement the `rank_questions` function and return the list of .
-The output should 0 or 1 - 0 if clarification is not required, 1 if clarification is required.
+The output should be a ranked list of clarifying questions is required.
 Invalid outputs may cause the submission to fail.

+See `models/classifiers/random_ranker.py` for an example

 ## What's used by the evaluator